HSH2D: Protein

-The protein has a molecular weight of 39.0 kilodaltons (kD) and a pI of 6.678.
+The protein has a molecular weight of 39.0 kilodaltons (kDa) and a pI of 6.678.
 The main feature of the protein is the SH2 (Src homology) domain, which is a region that has phosphotyrosine receptors and is important in many signaling molecules.
 This domain is located from residues 26-127.

 The secondary structure of the protein contains a helical section around residues 40-50, a sheet between 60-70, helices between 100-110, 135-145, 175-180, 200-225, and additional sheets between 235-240 and 295-300, shown in the figure at the bottom of the section (helices are purple arrows and sheets are red arrows).
 The protein has several locations of post-translational modifications, especially phosphorylation and GalNAc O-glycosylation, which has been shown to play a role in cancers.

 The tertiary structure of the protein has not been confirmed through research, however, predictions using I-TASSER software are useful in visualizing the protein.